What’s the best mattress for a bad back?

-Each person will have a different preferred tension of a mattress, some like it soft some firmer.
+Each person will have a preferred tension of their mattress, some like it soft some firmer.
 What’s essential is that there is adequate support for your weight.
 That the springs are not so firm that your bodyweight doesn’t even utilise them, or that the springs are so soft that they compress too quickly.
 It’s a fine balancing act which is where we come in to help guide you based on our mattress design experience.

 If we can tell you anything it is to forget the firm / orthopedic advice when it comes to bad backs, because this old wives tale may end up making your sleep experience worse!

 A good example of this is taking the example of an 18 stone sleeper.
 Without their height, you look at the spring tolerances and immediately choose a firm spring unit.
-However, if you then find out the 18 stone sleeper is 6ft 6 this maybe the wrong spring tension as their body weight is far spread out compared to someone who is 5ft 5.
+However, if you then find out the 18 stone sleeper is 6ft 6 this may be the wrong spring tension as their body weight is far spread out compared to someone who is 5ft 5.
 So they may actually require a medium spring tension.
 This is where expert advice can really save you some costly mistakes.

 Is a latex mattress good for a bad back?